ksenior-2608/ksenior-2608/README.md

 ## Welcome to my Github account 😀

-I'm a sophomore in Computer Science and Engineering at __National Institute of Technology, Durgapur__.<br/>
+I'm a Senior in Computer Science and Engineering at __National Institute of Technology, Durgapur__.<br/>
 My field of expertise include __Backend Website Development__.

 ### My Interests